 How to remove cafestol from coffee

-Another potential drawback to drinking coffee is that the oily part of coffee has a substance called cafestol.
-This substance can raise the levels of “bad” cholesterol in the blood.
 When brewing coffee with paper filters, the cafestol remains in the filter.
 Therefore, it is recommended that people with high cholesterol levels strain their coffee with paper filters or drink the instant type.

 French press coffee is the type with the most cafestol content, while espresso falls at an intermediate level.
 My husband, a coffee enthusiast, has in his arsenal the Chemex coffee maker, which is a good alternative since it uses very thick filters that trap the oils, and therefore, the cafestol.

-What happens if you drink coffee everyday?
+Is it okay if I drink coffee everyday?

 As we just saw, coffee consumption is safe within moderate levels of intake.
 Its antioxidant capabilities are only just beginning to be studied in depth, so over time we will learn more about all of these powerful substances.
 Unless your doctor has told you otherwise, or if you experience negative effects after drinking coffee, one cup a day should not pose any risk to your health.